SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 For stiff problems at high tolerances (`>1e-2`?) it is recommended that you use `Rosenbrock23`.
-At medium tolerances (`>1e-8`?) it is recommended you use `Rodas4` As native DifferentialEquations.jl solvers, many Julia numeric types (such as BigFloats, [ArbFloats](https://github.com/JuliaArbTypes/ArbFloats.jl), or [DecFP](https://github.com/stevengj/DecFP.jl)) will work.
+At medium tolerances (`>1e-8`?) it is recommended you use `Rodas4` or `Rodas4P` (the former is slightly more efficient but the later is much more reliable).
+As native DifferentialEquations.jl solvers, many Julia numeric types (such as BigFloats, [ArbFloats](https://github.com/JuliaArbTypes/ArbFloats.jl), or [DecFP](https://github.com/stevengj/DecFP.jl)) will work.
 When the equation is